 Paroled after just six weeks for fairly good behavior, Rocco decided to start anew.
 So, off to the pier he went, cutting mat and fancy presser foot at the ready.
 After having commandeered a salmon boat at gunpoint, our intrepid mama's boy set sail for the New World; first stop: Staten Island; second stop: the potty; third stop: Cincinnati (after having commandeered a Greyhound at gunpoint).

-Rocco has a li'l sumthin' sumthin' for you (besides his embarrassingly minuscule pork sausage): an hour of blistering Classic Rock each and every Wednesday at high noon.
+Rocco has a li'l sumthin' sumthin' for you (besides his embarrassingly minuscule pork sausage): an hour of blistering Classic Rock each and every Wednesday and Friday at high noon.
 Have a seat, shut up your face, open your freakin' ears and enjoy.
 But don't even think of criticizing the Chef's work.
 You might just end up rolled in a beautifully handcrafted quilt and dumped in the local landfill.